loscrossos/crossos_pynst/README.md

 ## Features

 - Easy to Use
   - Just download `pynst.py` and run it.
-All you need is an installation file (a pynst file) and a target directory.
+All you need is an PIF (pynst-installer-file) and a target directory.
-  - The pynst defines what to install.
+  - The pif defines what to install.
 It is a plain-text instruction file.
 Use one of the provided examples, check out the community or write one yourself!
 Everything else is automated.
 - Fully Cross-OS
   - Works identically on **Windows**, **Linux**, and **macOS**.
 Learn once use forever!
   - Dual/multi-boot friendly: projects you install can be used across all OSes.
+Access the same installation from Windows, Linux and MacOS!
 - Powerful Installation
   - Installs and configures full projects in one step.
   - Automatically installs the right files on the right place
   - Creates desktop or home-directory launchers automatically.
 - Repair & Rebuild
   - Rebuilds or repairs broken or outdated venvs.
-ComfyUI broke? lets repair it!
+ComfyUI broke? just repair it!
   - Works on embedded/portable installs.
   - Ensures correct Python and dependency versions.
 No more dependency jungle.
 - Safety & Clarity